kitschpatrol/yanki-obsidian/readme.md

 The Yanki plugin detects your vault's name, and automatically turns any internal `[[WikiLinks]]` in your notes into `obsidian://` protocol links, which you can click through in Anki to get back to the source in Obsidian.

-### Fancy markdown
+### Fancy Markdown

-An extended palette of markdown syntax is available out of the box:
+An extended palette of Markdown syntax is available out of the box:

 - [GitHub Flavored Markdown](https://github.github.com/gfm/), including `| tables |`, `~~strike-throughs~~`, `- [x] task lists`, and autolinks.
 - Syntax highlighting via [Shiki](https://shiki.style).